-- project payments to the states and territories to deliver specific projects where they support national objectives - facilitation payments in advance of the implementation of reform, in recognition of the costs of undertaking the reform - incentives payments to provide a reward to jurisdictions that deliver agreed reform progress or continuous improvement in service delivery (COAG 2011, para.
-E19(a)-(c)).
+- project payments to the states and territories to deliver specific projects where they support national objectives - facilitation payments in advance of the implementation of reform, in recognition of the costs of undertaking the reform - incentives payments to provide a reward to jurisdictions that deliver agreed reform progress or continuous improvement in service delivery [IGA para.
+E19(a)-(c)].

-The agreements underpinning each NP incentive payment are required to set out the milestones and performance benchmarks that must be achieved for each jurisdiction to be eligible for an incentive payment (COAG 2011, para.
-C20).
+The agreements underpinning each NP incentive payment are required to set out the milestones and performance benchmarks that must be achieved for each jurisdiction to be eligible for an incentive payment [IGA para.
+C20].

-The IGA also included six National Agreements (NAs), which contain the objectives and outcomes for each sector, and clarify the respective roles and responsibilities of the Commonwealth and the states and territories in the delivery of services.
+The IGA includes six National Agreements (NAs), which contain the objectives and outcomes for each sector, and clarify the respective roles and responsibilities of the Commonwealth and the states and territories in the delivery of services.
 Five of the NAs are associated with a national Specific Purpose Payment (SPP) that can provide funding to the states and territories for the sector covered by the NA.